cially/cially/pangolin-setup.md

 1. Log into Pangolin and select resource and then the Add Resource button.
 <img width="1842" height="203" alt="image" src="https://github.com/user-attachments/assets/4f4079c1-49e5-438f-b33a-91456bcd456f" />

-2. Choose the correct site for Cially (the Newt tunnel you used in your `docker-compose.yaml` file.
+2. Choose the site you just created for Cially (the Newt tunnel you used in your `docker-compose.yaml` file.
 Leave the resource type as a HTTPS Resource and finally choose the domain and sub-domain you want to use.

 <img width="1546" height="819" alt="image" src="https://github.com/user-attachments/assets/9be1b37e-c46a-40b8-a7dc-a73a9defed19" />
 (NOTE, if you DO NOT have a domain and the sub-domain setup in your DNS records, do NOT attempt to do this as you will likely get rate limited for an hour if it fails multiple times).